Skip to main content

 Stuffed celery sticks

 These awesome make-ahead snacks are perfect for trips to the park or while out shopping.
 Begin by cleaning and peeling your celery.
 This removes the strings and tougher bits.
 Cut the cleaned stalks into about 2-inch-long pieces.
-Using a spoon or knife, add your little one’s favorite spread or nut butter – at home only.
+Add your little one’s favorite spread or nut butter at home with a spoon or knife.
 A few stuffing suggestions are hummus, plain or flavored cream cheese, or cheese spread with bacon bits.

 Deli pinwheels